Academy

 Spot Gold — XAU/USD

 For traders using forex brokers — the most common route for non-US retail.
+Six modules from instrument definition to broker selection.

 Path B